giacomelli/giacomelli.github.io/_posts/2016-09-12-jumpstart.md

 I created [jumpstart](https://github.com/giacomelli/jumpstart) to simplify the process of create the new project based on those templates or prebuilt solutions.

-The idea of the tool was born a long time ago and became a little stronger every time that I had to create a new solution and all the projects projects by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decided to finally write the tool... and the name was very clear, almost.
+The idea of the tool was born a long time ago and became a little stronger every time that I had to create a new solution and all the projects by hand, but when I saw the message bellow in the [http://xamarin.com/prebuilt](http://xamarin.com/prebuilt ) page I decided to finally write the tool... and the name was very clear, almost.

 ![](../images/jumpstart-Xamarin-jumpstart-message.png)